On this page you will find explanations for monitored data in eBMS:

-** Note: please be aware of doing 15-min counts in highly diverse areas for the high probabilities to misidentify species.
-You can always support your counts by taking pictures for better identification.
+** Note: please be aware on doing 15-min counts in high diverse areas for the high probabilities to misidentify species.
+You can always support your counts taking pictures for better identification.

 How to do 15-min Counts?

-Every species included on the list has the option to set the number of individuals seen, add pictures, life stage information, and comments.
-Every time you enter a new species or add new individuals, the app will save the coordinates of every individual, allowing us more detailed information of the records.
+Every species included on the list has the option to set the number of individuals seen, add pictures, life stage information and comments.
+Every time you enter a new species or add new individuals, the app will save the coordinates of every individual, allowing us more detail information of the records.

 - There is an option on the ButterflyCount app to do 15-min Single Species count, for registering just one species.
 Designed to be used for protected or threatened species.